top of page

 You want to create a safe environment that is aimed at getting to the core of what's DRIVING the lying head-on.
 To know your child is good inside and having a tricky moment.

-Put your oxygen mask on first and give yourself a break.
-A deep breath.
-A walk outside to listen for birds.
+2) Take a moment to pause give yourself a break.
+Put on your oxygen mask first to shift out of reactive mode.
+Try a long, deep breath.
+Go for a walk outside to listen for birds.
 Stretch your arms up over your head.
 Relax with warm water and good smelling soap.
+Allow yourself to STOP taking it personally

-Then from this more centered place, create an environment where truth-telling becomes more possible.
+"From this more centered place, create an environment where truth-telling becomes more possible.
+Look at their lie with the energy of curiosity." ~Allison Livingston

-• an unmet need for friend approval, being seen as 'cool'
+• Meeting a need for friend approval, being seen as 'cool', belonging

-• fear of disappointing or enraging you, breaking their attachment
+• Fear of disappointing or angering you, breaking their attachment

 The goal is a 180 shift from triggered/yelling/punishment/bad to being open and curious which is where 'truth-telling' is possible.
 Show your child you can tolerate the discomfort of being triggered, own it, and be in relationship with them even when they do 'bad' behavior like lying.